My Coaching Plan:

 When your work is right around the corner and your work hours are all over the place, you feel mounting pressure to be constantly signed on and in “work mode.”

-You’ve likely experienced it: Some people are sending or responding to work emails at midnight or even over the weekend.
+You’ve likely experienced it or participated in it yourself.
+Some people are sending or responding to work emails at midnight or even over the weekend.

-Because there’s no longer an easy distinction between work time and everything else, many remote workers feel like they need to be readily accessible to their colleagues and reply to pings and messages in a shorter timeframe than when they were working in-office.
-That can contribute to increased feelings of stress and overwhelm
+Because there are no longer separate spheres between work and everything else, many remote workers feel like they need to be readily accessible to their colleagues and reply to pings and messages in a shorter timeframe than when they were working in an office.
+That can contribute to increased feelings of stress and overwhelm.

 In a traditional office environment, it was easy for you to see what your coworkers were working on.
 And similarly, you know that your boss could take one quick peek at you at your desk and know that you were hard at work on your various tasks.